 - Users find 139 new bugs.

-- Original programmer is no longer with the company.
+- The original programmer is no longer with the company.

-- Newly assembled programming team fixes almost all of the 139 bugs, but introduces 567 new ones.
+- A newly assembled programming team fixes almost all of the 139 bugs but introduces 567 new ones.

 - Original programmer sends underpaid and overworked testing department a postcard from Hawaii.
-Entire testing department quits.
+The entire testing department quits.

-- The product is hacked and a data breach is the result.
+- The product is hacked and a data breach is a result.

-- New CEO is brought in by board of directors.
-He hires a programmer to redo program from scratch.
+- The new CEO is brought in by the board of directors.
+He hires a programmer to redo the program from scratch.

-- Programmer produces code that is believed to be secure and bug-free…
+- The programmer produces code that is believed to be secure and bug-free…

 While this anecdotal situation is, of course, a bit exaggerated, the nature of the example is applicable to many of your clients: